 16. Nassau Veterans Memorial Coliseum, New York – NHL

-Spoiler alert, but the New York Islanders have played, or are playing, in two of the worst NHL rinks ever (and they share the new digs with the the Nets).
+Spoiler alert, but the New York Islanders have played, and are playing, in two of the worst NHL rinks ever (and they share the new digs with the the Nets).
 The Islanders have been out of the terribly located Nassau Veterans Memorial Coliseum for a couple of years now after ownership decided they’d had enough of it.
 For a team with “New York” in its name, suburban Uniondale didn’t conjure up images of the Manhattan skyline.
 Situated in the middle of nowhere and in need of extensive renovation, old rumors abounded that the Islanders would eventually be moved out of New York completely because the rink was in such bad shape.
 There were water leaks during rainstorms throughout the building’s history and seating capacity for hockey was the second smallest in all of the NHL.
 It has undergone renovation to host other events and ironically, the team could be moving back in, considering how terrible the place in Brooklyn is.
 The Islanders currently share icetime in both arenas, oddly enough.

 15. Sleep Train Arena, Sacramento – NBA